adamrogoyski/tetris/d/README.md

 # D Tetris

-The SDL2 library is used.
+The SDL2 library is used from [bindbc-sdl](https://code.dlang.org/packages/bindbc-sdl).

 To build on Debian (bookworm), in the current directory: